oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 ```

 A bash script is used to build the layer locally so terraform can upload
 it to AWS.
-Any perl modules listed in the `PERL_MODULES` variable will
+Any Perl modules listed in the `PERL_MODULES` variable will
 be included in this layer.

 ```bash